-Even one of Mika’s sakes is locally sourced: Kato Sake Works, New York’s second sake brewer and its sole purveyor of small scale, craft sake (read more about them here).
+Even one of Mika’s sakes is locally sourced: Kato Sake Works, New York’s second sake brewer and its possibly its sole purveyor of small scale, craft sake (read more about them here).
 They’re a scant five minute walk south across Flushing Avenue.
 (Sake, available of course by the glass, is also repurposed in a low ABV “mojito” and a yuzu highball.)
-Owner Shinobu Kato, in fact, gave an education in all things sake to bartenders Matt David and Jack Reynolds, to be passed on to any customers interested in learning more about the tradition-steeped rice brew.

 However, it is beer, not wine or sake, which takes up the bulk of Mika’s drink menu, something which seems to align with Du and Furuya’s own predilections.

 “I became a huge beer fan around 2015,” explained Du.
-“And if you put a dot down [in Bushwick] and draw a five mile circle, you’ll come up with 20 brewers.”
+“If you put a dot down [in Bushwick] and draw a five mile circle, you’ll come up with 20 brewers.”

 Du nodded.
 “Every chance we got while the space was being built out, we were out picking beers.
 Finback [in Ridgewood] stood out, this random warehouse in the middle of a bunch of single family homes.”

-Leaving one’s own drink preferences aside, beer’s dominance makes perfect sense for a bar whose owners, during an hour-long interview, reiterated repeatedly their commitment to fishing for suppliers with as short a reel as possible.
-Because Bushwick and the surrounding areas have a long history of beer brewing.
+Leaving one’s own drink preferences aside, beer’s dominance makes perfect sense for a bar whose owners, during our hour-long interview, often reiterated their commitment to fishing for suppliers with as short a reel as possible; Bushwick and the surrounding areas have a long history of beer brewing.

 Finally, a small cache of snacks come courtesy of Tasuku Murakami, formerly of Lobster Club, a high-end Japanese spot in Midtown.
-Come July 6, he and his team will crank out food firmly designed with drinkers in mind: edamame, mixed nuts, hummus, cheese, Japanese sausage and one of my own favorite Japanese drinking snacks, takoyaki.
-In addition, coffee drinkers and boozers alike can enjoy a grab bag of baked goods courtesy of L’Imprimerie (Bushwick-based, of course), available only on weekends.
+Come July 6, he and his team will crank out food firmly designed with drinkers in mind: edamame, mixed nuts, hummus, cheese, Japanese sausage, and my own favorite Japanese drinking snack, takoyaki.
+In addition, coffee drinkers and boozers alike can enjoy a grab-bag of baked goods courtesy of L’Imprimerie (Bushwick-based, of course), available only on weekends.

-New York is famous as a land of dreamers and doers; John Du and Mika Furuya are part of a long tradition, and they’re admirably ambitious; the sheer size of their property holds a thousand possibilities.
-Much of their ambitions will have to wait, however.
-In the meantime, Mika and its owners are, like the rest of small business New York, working within the limitations dealt them with as much grit and savvy as they can muster.
-Considering when they decided to open, it’s not a stretch to suspect they have both in spades.
+New York is famous as a land of dreamers and doers; John Du and Mika Furuya are part of a long tradition, and they’re ambitious; the sheer size of their property suggests any number of usages.
+Much of their ambitions will have to be put on hold until the pandemic sorts itself out.
+In the meantime, Mika and its owners are, like the rest of small business New York, gamely working within the limitations dealt them.

 25 Thames Street